sengopal/cv-activity-classification/README.md

 ### Other files and their usage
 1. `utility.py` - Utility functions for one of testing and generation
-2. `/presentation/MHI_Video_Presentation.pdf` - Slide deck used for the presentation video
-3. `/presentation/video_presentation.mp4` - Presentation video used for the project.
-Also available at [Project Video Presentation](https://youtu.be/RpkmoBuCYYE)

 ### Resources / Reference Links
 1. [Image_moment](https://en.wikipedia.org/wiki/Image_moment)